mikebrow/OpenCorsairLink/README.md

 $ make
 $ sudo make install
 ```
+### FreeBSD Requirements
+Use the pkg tool to install:
+* gmake
+* pkgconf

+** Note: Freebsd's make is not gnu compatible, so we have to use gmake instead of make here.

 ## Usage
 Since the program needs direct hardware access you should run this with 'sudo' or as root.